 B. University Experts: Faculty and staff who have agreed to be available to discuss their areas of expertise with the news media.
 Those faculty and staff members may be listed on the Catholic University Experts website.

 C. University Spokesperson: Individual designated to convey information about the University, including crisis communication response, to the news media.
-The Executive Director of University Communications is the designated University spokesperson, unless others have been designated to speak to the media by the Associate Vice President for Marketing and Communications and Chief Marketing Officer.
+The Executive Director of University Communications is the designated University spokesperson, unless others have been designated to speak to the media by the Vice President for University Communications and Chief Marketing Officer.

 A. Speaking to the News Media on Behalf of the University